FlowFuse/flowfuse/docs/user/envvar.md

 The [Template](concepts.md#template) may include some predefined environment variables that are automatically applied.
-The template may lock some of those ariables to prevent an individual instance from changing them.
+The template may lock some of those variables to prevent an individual instance from changing them.

 Variables provided by the template cannot be deleted, however if they are editable, their value can be set to blank.